CFC-Servers/WispJS/README.md

     // Sends to the the `uuid` server await api.Servers.SendCommand( "some_concmd" )

-    // Update the UUId and send to the next server api.core.setUUID( "newUUID" )
+    // Update the UUID and send to the next server api.core.setUUID( "newUUID" )
     await api.Servers.SendCommand( "some_concmd" )
 })()